bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/simple-google-icalendar-widget/README.txt

  You can find Google calendar ID by going to Calendar Settings / Calendars, clicking on the appropriate calendar, scrolling all the way down to find the Calendar ID at the bottom under the Integrate Calendar section.
 There's your calendar id.
  [More details on Google support](https://support.google.com/calendar/answer/37083#link)

+= Can I use HTML in the description of the appointement?  =

+ You can use HTML in the most Calendars, but the result in the plugin may not be what you expect.
+ First most calendars will only give the plain text in the Description in the iCal output.
+ Secondly this plugin filters the HTML to convert characters that have special significance in HTML to the corresponding HTML-entities.
+So if you manage to get the HTML in the description the output wil not be what you expect.
+ In case you have all kinds of HTML in your appointments a plugin that uses the API of te calendar-application might be a better choice for you.

 = How to use Microsoft Office Outlook Calendar? =